-Written by Approved by Approval Review Date Revisions to Approval Date policy Senior leadership team Governing body May 2022 May 2023 Oct 2023 Pending approval at next LGB meeting
+Written by Approved by Approval Date Review Date Revisions to policy Senior leadership team Governing body Pentecost 2022 Advent 2023 Sept 2023

 As a Catholic School, we view all aspects of school life to be part of the wider faith of parish, home and school.
 The whole curriculum and way of life of our school is designed to enable our pupils to grow in every way to Christian maturity.
 The Catholicism of the school is more than its Religious Education Policy, our whole curriculum is rooted in a religious understanding of life, and this is based on the teaching of the gospels.
 We always try to be positive in our range of rewards and disciplines.
 An over-riding aim of our school is that every member of the school community feels safe, happy and valued and that each person is treated fairly and well.
 To achieve this, we need to promote good choices which lead to effective relationships, so that everyone can support each other, work together and learn well.